Nolan Jones Player Props: Rockies vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 19th in the league.
+- The Padres pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Padres' 3.78 team ERA ranks seventh among all league pitching staffs.
+- The Padres have the ninth-ranked team ERA across all MLB pitching staffs (3.82).

-- Padres pitchers combine to rank 11th in baseball in home runs allowed (65 total, one per game).
+- Padres pitchers combine to give up the 10th-fewest home runs in baseball (66 total, one per game).

-- Darvish makes the start for the Padres, his 12th of the season.
-He is 4-4 with a 4.10 ERA and 68 strikeouts through 63 2/3 innings pitched.
+- Weathers (1-4 with a 5.35 ERA and 23 strikeouts in 35 1/3 innings pitched) makes the start for the Padres, his eighth of the season.

-- The righty's most recent time out was on Sunday against the Chicago Cubs, when he tossed seven scoreless innings while allowing two hits.
+- His most recent time out came on Sunday against the Chicago Cubs, when the lefty went 1 2/3 innings, surrendering five earned runs while giving up seven hits.

+- The 23-year-old has amassed an ERA of 5.35, with 5.9 strikeouts per nine innings, in nine games this season.
+Opponents have a .293 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.